 - 2-3 cups plant milk

-- 2 tbsp coconut sugar or sweetener of choice
+- 2 tablespoon coconut sugar (or sweetener of choice)

-- 3 tbsp ground flax mixed with 3 TBL water this is the egg replacement
+- 3 tablespoon ground flax mixed with 3 TBL water (this is the egg replacement)

 - Grind up oats in a blender to make flour